Piyush23/machineLearningTutorial/README.md

 # machineLearningTutorial
-A short course on machine learnning fundamentals.
+A short course on machine learning fundamentals.